Civilian Marksmanship Program

 To establish a program that will honor individuals for Excellence in Competitive Shooting.
 The program is modeled after the CMP’s Excellence in Competition program and similarly imposes minimum standards on all CRPA sanctioned State Championships.

-Every competitor that participates in a California Rifle & Pistol Association sanctioned State Championship is eligible to earn CRPA Distinguished Certificates and the CRPA Distinguished Plaque Award that are intended to honor and recognize individuals for Excellence in Competitive Shooting.
+Every competitor that participates in a California Rifle & Pistol Association sanctioned State Championship is eligible to participate by contacting the Distinguished Marksmanship organization.
+More information is available at the CMP website by clicking here.